 Almost any web programming language and database for the back-end can be used for app development.
 For native mobile apps, you can choose a technology stack required by the targeted mobile platform – Android or iOS.
 Objective-C or Swift programming languages are used for developing iOS apps, while Java and Kotlin are popular for Android app development.
 Thus, there is more than one programming language and technology stack for building mobile apps.
 The key is picking a technology stack that is best suited for your mobile app.

 Testing is a crucial stage in the mobile app development process.
-It lets you know the quality of the app by identifying defects in the app and resolve them.
+It lets you know the quality of the app by identifying defects in the app and resolving them.
 The testing phase may overlap with the development stage in many ways and this depends on the way the development is planned and executed.

 App testing comprises various types such as user experience testing, functional testing, performance testing, security testing, and device and platform Testing.
 The testing phase is completed when all problems and bugs are resolved and the app is approved for launch by the project manager.